 Application: A request to rename a City facility may be initiated by one or more City resident(s), business owner(s), or property owner(s) using a City Facility Renaming Request Application (Application), which would be submitted to the City Manager.
 The Application would include reasons and/or justifications on why the name should be changed as well as letters of support, articles, documents, and other evidence demonstrating broad-based community support for the Application.
 The Application must include a petition with at least 500 Alameda resident signatories (electronic petitions accepted).
 For a City street renaming, the application is required along with a petition of at least 50% plus one signatories of the property owners on that street.
-The City Manager or his/her designee then reviews the Application to ensure it is complete before presenting the Application to the City Council for consideration.
-The City Manager, or designee, shall make available the necessary forms and materials to facilitate this process.
+The City Manager or his/her designee then reviews the Application.
+The City Manager, or designee, shall promulgate-make available the necessary forms and materials necessary to facilitate this process.